Low-Complexity Acoustic Scene Classification with Device Information in the DCASE 2025 Challenge: Baseline System

 \section{Baseline System}

 Following the 2024 edition~\cite{schmid24asc_in_dcase24}, the baseline system builds on a simplified variant of the top-performing submission from the 2023 edition~\cite{Schmid2023cpm}.
-It employs a receptive-field-regularized, factorized CNN architecture.
+It employs a receptive-field-regularized, factorized CNN architecture, referred to as \textit{CP-Mobile}.
 Audio recordings are first resampled to 32~kHz, then converted into mel spectrograms using a 4096-point FFT with a window size of 96~ms and a hop size of approximately 16~ms, followed by a mel scaling with 256 mel filterbanks.

 As illustrated in Figure~\ref{fig:overview}, the system is trained in two stages.
 In the first stage, a \textit{general model} is trained on data from all devices for 150 epochs using the AdamW optimizer and a batch size of 256.
 To address device mismatch, Freq-MixStyle~\cite{Kim2022FMS,Schmid2022CPJKU22} is applied during training.
 In the second stage, for each device in the training set, a \textit{device-specific model} is created by end-to-end fine-tuning the \textit{general model} on data from that specific device for 50 epochs.
 During inference, device-specific models are applied to known devices, while the general model handles unknown ones.